mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 :hwlabel:`TRAX`                   Turn to browse library.
 Press to play / pause track preview  Turn to browse side pane.
 Press to open / close folder
 :hwlabel:`LOAD` / :hwlabel:`⯈`    Load selected track from library into deck 2                 Load selected track from library into deck 2 and play
 ================================  ===========================================================  =========================================================================

+As a warning the `LOAD` LEDs will be on if that deck is currently playing.

 Jog wheel and pitch slider
 --------------------------